bizz84/flutter-tips-and-tricks/tips/0207-downloads-count-pub-dev/index.md

 Did you know?

-You can now see the downloads count for your favourite packages on pub .dev.
+You can now see the downloads count for your favourite packages on pub.dev.

-To enable this, go to pub .dev/experimental, and toggle "Download count metrics".
+To enable this, go to [pub.dev/experimental](https://pub.dev/experimental), and toggle "Download count metrics".

 Dark mode is also supported. 🌚